Tesla's Musk hints of battery capacity jump ahead of industry event

 Tesla is also working with China's Contemporary Amperex Technology Ltd (CATL) 300750.SZ to introduce a new low-cost, long-life battery in its Model 3 sedan in China later this year or early next year, with the batteries designed to last for a million miles of use, Reuters reported in May.

+Tesla has said its Battery Day will take place on the same day as its 2020 annual meeting of shareholders on Sept.
+22.

-A very "limited number of stockholders" will be able to attend the Sept.
-22 events due to pandemic-related restrictions, Tesla said, and a lottery will be held to select attendees.
+A very "limited number of stockholders" will be able to attend both of the events due to pandemic-related restrictions, Tesla said, and a lottery will be held to select attendees.

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))